‘RHOC’ Season 12 Cast: Kelly Dodd, Vicki Gunvalson Return With Tamra Judge

 A post shared by Vicki Gunvalson (@vickigunvalson) on

 Not to mention, with Kelly and Gretchen backing her up, Vicki allegedly felt that she will finally be able to take down Tamra Judge.
-Sources told Radar Online that Vicki even went as far as calling Andy Cohen, asking him to bring Gretchen back to tip the odds in her favor.
+Sources told Radar Online that Vicki even went far as calling Andy Cohen, asking him to bring Gretchen back to tip the odds in her favor.

 “While the ladies were at lunch, Vicki busted out her phone and texted Andy Cohen to tell him to bring back Gretchen and Lizzie Rovsek.
 After Andy didn’t respond, Vicki called him to tell him that she thought having them both come back would be awesome!” the insider recounted.